 The String – List view

 The RTCM3 Decoder dialog has two basic display modes, the Expanding Tree view used above, and textual list mode, now renamed the String List view.
 In the String List view, the decoded content of the messages (in their pre-PFAT formats) are shown.
 The data elements are typically shown closer to the style they are encoded in for over the air transmission.
-[By contrast the Expanding Tree view typically converts the content into whatever units make sense for a human reader and show the results of any PFAT operations.]
+[By contrast the Expanding Tree view typically converts the content into whatever units make sense for a human reader and shows the results of any PFAT operations.]

 And whenever a message has been modified by PFAT, short descriptive text is also prepended to the entry.

-- A textual alert label has been added to the bottom right hand to better indicate when the display is paused (no content updates will occur).
+- A textual alert label has been added to the bottom right hand corner to better indicate when the display is paused (no content updates will occur).

-- Due the the larger amount of data to be displayed, a tighter layout systems has been developed.
+- Due the the larger amount of data to be displayed, a tighter layout design has been developed.
 For those that preferred the older layout style, a check box marked Use Tight Layout Style can be unchecked.

 - A check box marked Remove Stale Messages will remove any message type entry wherever a new message has not arrived for over 30 seconds.
 This is checked by default.
 This is automatically disabled when the display is paused.